- 1A small piece, part, or quantity of something: give the duck a bit of bread he read bits of his work to meMore example sentences

-- Used to suggest that something is not severe or extreme, or is true only to a limited extent: he’s a bit of a womanizerMore example sentences
+- Used to suggest that something is not severe or extreme, or is the case only to a limited extent: I have had a bit of an accident he’s a bit of a womanizerMore example sentences

 - I mean, isn't that a bit of an extreme way to describe the detention centres?